American football rules: Positions

 The players on offense must arrange themselves in a formation, all behind their line of scrimmage (that is, on their side of the ball).
-For reasons of safety and competitive balance, there are strict rules which define the way in which the offensive players may line up.
+For reasons of safety and competitive balance, there are strict rules that define how the offensive players may line up.
 Seven players must line up directly on the line of scrimmage while four players line up behind the line of scrimmage.
-Within this formation, there are six eligible receivers who may receive a forward pass during play.
-These eligible receivers are either the running back, fullback, tight end, or wide receivers.
+Within this formation, six eligible receivers may receive a forward pass during play.
+These eligible receivers are the running back, fullback, tight end, or wide receivers.
 The remaining five linemen, often called interior linemen do not normally handle the ball during a play.
-Because of these rules, various leagues of American football have enacted strict rules of uniform numbering so officials may more easily judge which players were eligible and which were not at the start of a play.
+Because of these rules, various leagues have enacted strict rules of uniform numbering so officials may more easily judge which players were eligible and which were not at the start of a play.
 For example, in college football, ineligible players wear numbers 50–79, while eligible receivers wear 1–49 or 80–99.
 Even within this structure, offenses can still present a wide number of formations, so long as they maintain the "seven and four" arrangement.
-Receivers, for example, may play close to the other linemen or they may play some distance down the line of scrimmage, where they would sometimes be called split ends.
+Receivers, for example, may play close to the other linemen or play some distance down the line of scrimmage, where they would sometimes be called split ends.
 Of the four backs, they may play behind the linemen or may play "split out" to provide additional wide receivers.
 These additional receivers can be flankers (if they play split far wide, but still in the backfield) or slot receivers if they play in the "slot" between the split end and the rest of the offensive line.